cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 export APPLICATION_DB_NAME=quick_start_db
 ```

-### Deploy Application With Secretless
+### Build Application Deployment Manifest

-In this section, you create the deployment manifest for the application.
+In this section, you build the deployment manifest for the application.
 The manifest includes a section for specifying the pod template (`$.spec.template`), it is here that we will declare the application container and Secretless sidecar container.

 Below is the base manifest that you will be building upon:
 _quick-start.yml_